 - 2 tablespoons olive oil

-- 4 thin-cut boneless, skinless chicken breasts about 1-1½ pounds
+- 4 boneless, skinless chicken breasts (about 1-1½ pounds, thin-sliced*)

-- 1 pint cherry tomatoes or as many as you like
+- 1 pint cherry tomatoes (**)

-- 2 cloves garlic minced
+- 2 cloves garlic (minced)

-- ½ teaspoon dried italian seasoning
+- ½ teaspoon Italian seasoning

-- 8 slices fresh mozzarella cheese about 4 ounces
+- 8 slices fresh mozzarella cheese (about 4 ounces)

 - 10 slices Roma tomato

-- ¼ cup fresh basil leaves whole or julienned
+- ¼ cup fresh basil leaves (whole or julienned)

 - 2 tablespoons balsamic glaze